heroku/node-heroku-client/docs/addOnService.md

 ### `updated_at`

-*When add-on service was updated.*
+*when add-on service was updated.*

 Example | Serialized? | Type
 --- | --- | ---